Rohullah098/assessment/README.md

 Once the server is running, open your browser and navigate to `http://localhost:4200/`.
 The application will automatically reload whenever you modify any of the source files.

+## Tasks and Routes
+The following tasks are implemented and can be accessed via the respective routes:

+Task 1: Visit /task1 for the implementation of Task 1.
+Task 2: Visit /task2 for the implementation of Task 2.
+Task 3: Visit /task3 for the implementation of Task 3.
+Each task represents a unique feature or functionality, and the UI components for these tasks have been designed as standalone components for reusability.

 ## Code scaffolding

 Angular CLI includes powerful code scaffolding tools.
 To generate a new component, run: